iluwatar/java-design-patterns/throttling/README.md

 The Throttling pattern should be used:

-* When a service access needs to be restricted to not have high impacts on the performance of the service.
+* When service access needs to be restricted not to have a high impact on the performance of the service.
 * When multiple clients are consuming the same service resources and restriction has to be made according to the usage per client.

 ## Credits